 Medical Editor: John P. Cunha, DO, FACOEP

 HibTITER (diphtheria crm197 protein conjugate) Haemophilus b Conjugate Vaccine is an immunization indicated for children 2 months to 71 months of age used to prevent infection caused by haemophilus B bacteria.
-The vaccine will not protect against other types of influenza.
-Common side effects include pain, swelling, and redness at the injection site.
-Drowsiness, irritability/crying, loss of appetite, diarrhea, fever, or vomiting may also occur.
+HibTITER vaccine will not protect against other types of influenza.
+Common side effects of HibTITER include:

 For infants 2 to 6 months of age, the immunizing dose of HibTITER is three separate injections of 0.5 mL given at approximately 2-month intervals.
 Previously unvaccinated infants from 7 through 11 months of age should receive two separate injections approximately 2 months apart.
 Children from 12 through 14 months of age who have not been vaccinated previously receive one injection.
 HibTITER may interact with other vaccines, steroids, medicines to treat or prevent organ transplant rejection, or medications to treat psoriasis, rheumatoid arthritis, or other autoimmune disorders.
 Tell your doctor all medications and supplements you use and all vaccines your child recently received.
 HibTITER vaccine is not recommended for use during pregnancy and is not usually used in adults.
 It is unknown if this drug passes into breast milk.
 This vaccine is not usually used in adults and is unlikely to be used while breastfeeding.
 Consult your doctor.

 Our HibTITER (diphtheria crm197 protein conjugate) Haemophilus b Conjugate Vaccine Side Effects Drug Center provides a comprehensive view of available drug information on the potential side effects when taking this medication.